 Why It’s Important

 Chimpanzees are highly intelligent and show remarkable problem-solving abilities, memory, adaptability and complex social interactions.
-Chimpanzees also have strong social bonds, complex hierarchies, and dynamic relationships.
+Chimpanzees also have strong social bonds, fascinating hierarchies, and dynamic relationships.
 They are great communicators who use vocalizations, facial expressions, touch, and nuanced body language to convey a wide variety of emotions with others.
-Chimpanzees can make tools to problem solve, something that was first observed by Dr. Jane Goodall in 1960 when she saw a chimpanzee she named David Greybeard in Gombe National Park creating a stick out of a twig to “fish” for termites out of a dirt mound.
-Chimpanzees can also learn to create tools from objects in their environment and develop behaviors like nut cracking by watching others, in their species as well as other species.
+Chimpanzees can make tools to problem solve, something that was first observed by Dr. Jane Goodall in 1960 when she saw a chimpanzee, she named David Greybeard, in Gombe National Park creating a stick out of a twig to “fish” for termites out of a dirt mound.
+Chimpanzees can also learn to create tools from objects in their environment and develop behaviors like nut cracking by watching others, in their species as well as from other species.